effector/effector/src/content/docs/en/api/effector-react/Gate.md

 ## `open` {#Gate-open}

 :::info{title="Important"}
 Do not manually call this event.
-It is event that depends on a Gate state.
+It is an event that depends on a Gate state.
 :::

-[`Event<Props>`](/en/api/effector/Event): Event which will be called during gate mounting
+[Event<Props>](/en/api/effector/Event): Event which will be called during gate mounting

 ## `close` {#Gate-close}

 :::info{title=Important}
 Do not manually call this event.
-It is event that depends on a Gate state.
+It is an event that depends on a Gate state.
 :::

-[`Event<Props>`](/en/api/effector/Event): Event which will be called during gate unmounting.
+[Event<Props>](/en/api/effector/Event): Event which will be called during a gate unmounting.

 ## `status` {#Gate-status}